lizschley/card_game/README.md

 * Clone the code >>> git clone git@github.com:lizschley/card_game.git

 * Make sure to create in a virtual environment
+* to run test >> PYTHONPATH=. pytest
+* Can also use the test explorer tool that comes with vscode

 Usage >>> python game_driver.py player_1 player_2